kuiperzone/PupNet-Deploy/README.md

 that lengthy version change information need only be specified once (in a changelog or README file).

-Version change information is to be provided as one or more version release sections prefixed with '+' and a leading version number, suffixed with trailing date, with subsequent change items prefixed with '-', as follows:
+Version change information is to be provided as one or more version release sections prefixed with '+' and a leading version number, and suffixed with trailing date.
+Subsequent change items are prefixed with '-', as shown below.
+Note that ';' is used as a separator.

     + VERSION;[Other fields ignored;]yyyy-MM-dd
     - Change feature 3